The following professionals lent their expertise to this article:

 For example, all classes are asynchronous at the University of Arkansas.
 For some students, this format would provide the flexibility and independence they need to balance work, school, and family obligations.
 For others, that lack of real-time, face-to-face interaction with their professor and peers could cause confusion, a lack of motivation, and even a lower GPA.

 While BSN degrees require more time to complete than a standard RN program or associate degree, they also come with several benefits.
-In Arkansas, BSN-prepared nurses make quite a bit more per year.
+In Arkansas, BSN-prepared nurses earn a higher annual salary.
 The average salary for RN-educated nurses is about $66,000, while nurses with their BSN make close to $83,000 per year.

 Whichever path you decide on, being a nurse will always provide opportunities to increase your level of education and build your career in a fulfilling role that will be in demand wherever you live.